SkafteNicki/dtu_mlops/README.md

 ## Course organization

-We recommend that when going through the material that you use the [homepage](https://skaftenicki.github.io/dtu_mlops/) which is the corresponding [Github pages](https://pages.github.com/) version of this repository that is more nicely rendered, that also includes some special html magic provided by [just the docs](https://github.com/just-the-docs/just-the-docs).
+We highly recommend that when going through the material that you use the [homepage](https://skaftenicki.github.io/dtu_mlops/) which is the corresponding [Github pages](https://pages.github.com/) version of this repository that is more nicely rendered, that also includes some special HTML magic provided by [just the docs](https://github.com/just-the-docs/just-the-docs).

 The course is divided into sessions, denoted by capital **S**, and modules, denoted by capital **M**.
 A session